samouille666/slick-recursive-insert/README.md

 and(  and(eq(val1,field1), lt(field2,val2)) , or(gt(field3,val3), eq(field4,val4))  )
 ```

-to be inserted the data must be in order of DFS (Deep First Search)
+To be inserted the data must be in DFS (Deep First Search) order
-considering a tree formed by the `where` clause.
+considering a "tree" formed by the `WHERE` clause.

+The above clause data may be supplied as follow:

 ```scala
  Seq(